 Most home birth and birth center midwives have hour-long appointments, which allow plenty of time for discussion of all of your questions about pregnancy, childbirth, and the postpartum period.
 Most hospital-based providers only see you for 5—15 minutes at a time, which simply doesn’t give enough time for most new parents’ curiosities.
 We will discuss diet, exercise, birth plans, emotional concerns, dealing with pregnancy discomforts, baby care, and so much more.

 In addition to in person information, many midwives will send you home with tons of recommendations for books, websites, and other resources that will support your growth as a new parent.
-Plus you have access to us via text or telephone nearly all the time!
+Plus you have access to us via text or telephone!
 You will likely never have your OB’s cell number to be able to ask questions between appointments or give timely updates on health information.

 7. Emotional Support